xhostcomweb/rails-log-reader-gem/README.md

 # LogReader

-Welcome to Paul Anthony McGowan' new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/log_reader`.
+Welcome to Paul Anthony McGowan' Log Reader gem!
+Ruby code, modules and class libraries for the gem is in the `lib/log_reader folder`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-###### Github repo
+###### Github Repo

 [https://github.com/xhostcomweb/ruby-log-reader-gem.git]

-* Gem Description: Server log parser to display paths and IP's by total number of page views and unique views in descending order, RSpec specification files in spec folder & the module and class library files in lib/log_reader folder.
+* Gem Description: Server log parser to display paths and IP's by total number of page views and unique views in descending order, RSpec specification files are in spec folder.

 ##### To run the RSpec tests run from bash terminal in gem root folder: